 Mrs Sims is the English governor.
-(TBC governors 2022-2023)

 The English leader reports to the curriculum committee on a regular basis (minimum 3 times per year) and also meets with Mrs Sims to discuss English within school.
 These discussions allow the governing body to monitor and evaluate the provision for English within school.